Welcome to the Park Research Group at Harvard

 The goal of our quantum optoplasmonics effort is to develop solid-state photonic, optoelectronic, and plasmonic devices that work all the way down to the single quantum level, thus paving the way for all-optical computing and solid-state quantum information processing.
 Our nano-bio interfacing effort is geared toward developing new nanoscale tools for interrogating living cells and cell networks, with the focus in illuminating the behavior of immune cells in health and disease as well as the inner workings of the brain.
 In our quantum sensing effort, we are developing ultra-sensitive magnetic, electric, and temperature sensors based on diamond color centers and using them to address various problems spanning condensed matter physics, molecular structural determination, and biological sensing.

 - The Park Group is located at the Conant Laboratory, 12 Oxford Street, Cambridge, MA 02138.
-The direction to our lab can be found in this campus map.
+The direction to our lab can be found here.

 - Group meetings are scheduled every Wednesday from 5:00-6:30 pm in our conference room CN046 (schedule).